Lmpkessels/alu/README.md

-# logicSeries
+# binarySeries

-logicSeries is a repository dedicated to understanding the binary system.
+binarySeries is a repository dedicated to understanding the binary system.

 It works together with the binary series on [lukefi.com](https://lukefi.com/).